You see, I got a drone for Christmas this year.

 I found a big open space, put my drone down on the ground, and started the take-off.

 I only got the drone a couple of meters up into the air before the wind took charge.
-It blew it further and further away from me until it crashed into a tree and fell onto the ground.
+It blew it further and further away from me until it crashed into a tree and fell to the ground.

 This didn’t stop me though.
 I started over again.